mnieber/django-rtk-home/django-rtk/README.md

-A particular registration workflow is achieved by subclassing the endpoints in this package: the `RegisterAccount`, `ActivateAccount`, `RequestPasswordReset`, `ResetPassword`, `ChangePassword` mutation and the `Me` query.
+A particular registration workflow is achieved by subclassing the endpoints in this package: the `RegisterAccount`, `ActivateAccount`, `RequestPasswordReset`, `ResetPassword`, `ChangePassword`, `RequestMagicLink` mutation and the `Me` query.

 ### Email

-Emails are sent using `django-template-email`.
+Emails are sent using `django-templated-email`.
 This means that your email template should contain a `subject`, `text_body` and `html_body` block.

 ## Settings